MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 The policy contains labels and settings:

-- Labels apply a classification value to documents and emails, and can optionally protect them.
+- Labels apply a classification value to documents and emails, and can optionally protect this content.
 The Azure Information Protection client displays these labels for your users in Office apps and when users right-click from File Explorer.
 These labels can also be applied by using PowerShell and the Azure Information Protection scanner.

 - The settings change the default behavior of the Azure Information Protection client.
 For example, you can select a default label, whether all documents and emails must have a label, and whether the Azure Information Protection bar is displayed in Office apps.